WHAT ARE RELATIVE ROTATION GRAPHS (RRG)?

 - RRG Weights

-Optuma is the only provider which makes available Foreign Exchange RRGs.
+Optuma is the only provider making available Foreign Exchange RRGs.
 The choice of benchmark is an important consideration in all RRGs, but what do we choose with currencies?
-There is also a lot of confusion about cross rates as some are quoted as USDXXX and others as XXXUSD.
+There is a lot of confusion about cross rates as some are quoted as USDXXX and others as XXXUSD.

-Optuma solves all of this by allow you to select the base currency and then generating a RRG that is able to show you how each currency is performing.
+Optuma solves all of this by allowing you to select the base currency and generating an RRG that shows you how each currency is performing relative to the base currency.

-If you want to see for yourself how RRGs in Optuma can make a significant difference, then click on the button below to request a trial of Optuma.
-We have Trader and Enterprise editions.
-The Enterprise edition includes the full RRG while the Trader has the light version of RRGs (the full RRG can be added on for $20 per month).
-This trial will be for the Enterprise edition so you can test all the features of the RRG.
+If you want to see for yourself how RRGs in Optuma can make a significant difference, click on the button below to request a trial of Optuma.
+We have Trader, Professional, and Enterprise editions.
+The Professional and Enterprise editions include the full RRG, while the Trader has the light version of RRGs (the full RRG can be added for $20 per month).
+This trial will be for the Enterprise edition to enable you to test all features of the RRG.